gerakey/Vagabond/README.md

 ## Compatability

-Vagabond is compatible with the [Mastodon](https://mastodon.social/about) network.
+Vagabond is compatible with the [Mastodon](https://mastodon.social/about) network when the authentication method is set to MASTODON in the configuration file.

-# Timeline

-//TODO